Bored Ape Yacht Club: Celebrity tokens affected as NFTs crash to two-year low

 More about the fall in BAYC tokens

-Data analytics firm CoinGecko has revealed that the floor price of the Bored Ape Yacht Club collection has hit a low of USD 53,000 (INR 43.4 lakh approx.) in the evening of 2 July.
-According to it, the highest floor price BAYC ever touched was in April 2022 when it was worth USD 430,000 (INR 3.5 crore approx.).
+Data analytics firm CoinGecko has revealed that the floor price of the Bored Ape Yacht Club collection has hit a low of 27.4 ETH, or USD 53,000 in the evening of 2 July.
+According to it, the highest floor price BAYC ever touched was in April 2022 when it was worth 153.7 ETH, or about USD 430,000.

 But the fall has been more pronounced in recent months.
-Data from NFT marketplace OpenSea shows that the floor price of the tokens have dropped by at least 50 per cent since April 2023, when it was worth at around USD 126,000 (INR 1 crore approx.).
+Data from NFT marketplace OpenSea shows that the floor price of the tokens have dropped by at least 50 per cent since April 2023, when it was worth at around 64 ETH, or USD 126,000.

 BAYC NFT tokens of celebrities affected